Link: Apply or upgrade your existing card to the no annual fee Bilt Blue Card, $95 annual fee Bilt Obsidian Card, or $495 Bilt Palladium Card

 To discuss the logistics of this transition, Bilt has opened “pre-order” for the new card portfolio.
 Cardmembers have until January 30, 2026, to choose which card to transition to, so that the entire process is seamless.
 The new card portfolio will be launching on February 7, 2026:

-• Bilt will be transitioning from Wells Fargo to Cardless, and existing cardmembers will be moved to the new platform, with the card numbers staying the same, digital wallets auto-updating, and no hard credit inquiries
+- Bilt will be transitioning from Wells Fargo to Cardless, and existing cardmembers will be moved to the new platform, with the card numbers staying the same, digital wallets auto-updating, and no hard credit inquiries

-• Those who choose to transition to a new Bilt credit card will be able to transfer any balance from their old account, with a soft credit pull; alternatively, they can close their account, or keep a Wells Fargo account, with the card becoming an Autograph Visa card with a different card number
+- Those who choose to transition to a new Bilt credit card will be able to transfer any balance from their old account, with a soft credit pull; note that when you move from Wells Fargo to Cardless, your credit limit may change

-• Current cardmembers can continue to use their existing Wells Fargo cards as before through February 6, 2026, and all points and membership details remain the same
+- Current cardmembers can continue to use their existing Wells Fargo cards as before through February 6, 2026, and all points and membership details remain the same

 My take on these Bilt credit card & rewards changes

 It goes without saying that these Bilt changes are massive, and it’s now a completely different ballgame.
 In the past, one could have the Bilt Card, make five tiny transactions each billing cycle on the card, and then earn thousands of points in monthly rent payments.
-Obviously that the model simply wasn’t sustainable, from a profitability perspective.
+Obviously that model simply wasn’t sustainable, from a profitability perspective.

-• If you do spend a significant amount on credit cards, then there’s a ton of upside in being able to earn points for paying your rent, mortgage, etc., including on multiple properties (if applicable), with no caps
+- If you do spend a significant amount on credit cards, then there’s a ton of upside in being able to earn points for paying your rent, mortgage, etc., including on multiple properties (if applicable), with no caps

 Of course the issue is the annual fee, and the general credit card fatigue that many of us have.
 I think most of us already have a Priority Pass membership, so don’t value an incremental membership that much.
-The $400 Bilt travel credit helps with offsetting the $495 annual fee, but either way, this isn’t a card where you’re going to come out ahead exclusively based on the benefits and credits, and there will be a very real cost to holding onto the product.
+The $400 Bilt travel credit helps with offsetting the $495 annual fee, but either way, this isn’t a card where you’re likely to come out ahead exclusively based on the benefits and credits, and there will be a very real cost to holding onto the product.

 As I see it, the sweet spot with maximizing value with Bilt has basically reversed.
 Bilt used to be great for those who weren’t big spenders and who had a no annual fee card, since the rent rewards were disproportionate.
 Meanwhile under the new system, Bilt will be great for those who are big spenders, and who have huge rent or mortgage payments (the fact that there are now also rewards for mortgages will be exciting for many!).

 I would guess that with these changes, the number of people paying their rent through Bilt will be decreasing significantly.
-However, perhaps the amount that people are charging to Bilt products will increase, since there’s finally an incentive to spend on one of the cards… if you’re willing to pay $495 per year.
+However, perhaps the amount that people are charging to Bilt cards will increase, since there’s finally an incentive to spend on one of the cards… if you’re willing to pay $495 per year.
 Unfortunately the rewards structures on the two more basic cards are significantly less interesting, if you ask me.

 Some people might still find that to be worthwhile, as one wonders if the Bilt Cash could then be redeemed toward other things at a lucrative rate.
 For now that remains a question mark, but it’s something to keep on your radar.